smolck/veonim/README.md

 - Fully keyboard driven (no mouse support)
 - Fast, building upon the work done by @breja, with things like WebGL GPU rendering and multithreading
+- Extensibility via a Lua API providing access to frontend GUI features such as LSP hovers and a fuzzy finder UI

 ## Getting Started